eltonbear/pythonScript2Setup/tutorial.md

 5. Once you have the exe file, copy *vbaProject.bin* in the script folder to the executable folder *dist/yourApp*
 6. Test the executable by running it with some XML files to see if it works properly
 7. Download Inno Setup [here](http://www.jrsoftware.org/isinfo.php) or search *Inno Setup* online
-8. Run Inno Setup and you can refer to the example .iss script file*OLPEXE.iss*
+8. Run Inno Setup and you can refer to the example .iss script file *OLPEXE.iss*

+## Method 2: Using WinPython and Inno Setup
+1. Download WinPython [here](https://sourceforge.net/projects/winpython/) or search WinPython online
+2.